I Wouldn't Want to Be Like You

 "I Wouldn't Want to Be Like You" is a song by the British progressive rock band The Alan Parsons Project, featured on their 1977 album I Robot.
 Written by band leaders Alan Parsons and Eric Woolfson, "I Wouldn't Want to Be Like You" was sung by pop singer Lenny Zakatek, who would go on to sing many of the band's songs.
-In the United States, the song was a moderate success and charted at #36 on the Billboard Hot 100.
+In the United States the song reached No. 36 on the Billboard Hot 100.
+It also reached the top 30 in Canada.

 Background

 Parsons and Woolfson had differing views on the lyrical interpretation of the song: Parsons interpreted the song as being from the perspective of a man talking to a machine and Woolfson believing that it was instead about a machine talking to a man.
-Woolfson remarked that "both points of view are equally valid, or equally invalid.
+Woolfson remarked that "both points of view are equally valid, or equally invalid."
+When working the song, Parsons applied some tape echo to the guitar track.
+An earlier mix of the song without Ian Bairnson's guitar solo was included on the 30th anniversary remastered edition of I Robot.

+According to Lenny Zakatek, Woolfson had asked him to perform lead vocals on the song.
+Zakatek recorded his parts in Studio 2 of Abbey Road Studios.
+He had initially requested some additional time to learn the song, but Parsons denied this request and insisted that he complete the song the day of his arrival.
+After Zakatek completed three takes, he recalled that his efforts were met with little fanfare from those in the control room, saying that "there was nobody clapping in the studio [or] high fiving".
+Parsons then beckoned Zakatek to the control room to play the track for him.
+When Zakatek requested that he record a final part, Parsons initially demurred, believing that Zakatek's parts were already sufficient, but eventually acquiesced.
+Zakatek then used the fourth take to record some vocal ad libs at the end of the song.

 In 1977, the song was released as the lead single from the group's second album, I Robot.
 The song peaked at No. 36 on the U.S. Billboard Hot 100 and No. 22 on the Canadian chart.
+In the United Kingdom, the song received some airplay on Beacon Radio and Capital Radio.